10 Years After She Went Missing, A Black Lab Is Returned To Her Owners

 A dog named Abby is back from the dead.

-Abby, a black Lab mix, wandered away from her home in Apollo, Penn., outside Pittsburgh, 10 years ago.
-Abby's owner, Debra Suierveld, and her children looked for their dog, but couldn't find her, accepted her loss and had her declared deceased.
+Abby, a black Lab mix, wandered away from her home in Apollo, Pa., outside Pittsburgh, 10 years ago.
+Abby's owner, Debra Suierveld, and her children looked for their dog but couldn't find her, accepted her loss and had her declared deceased.

 And then, 10 years later, they got a call from an animal shelter.